 The next picture shows the access point of the screws on the assembly still located inside the printer.
 These screws are accessible by removing the back cover, DC Controller, Low Voltage Power Supply and High Voltage Power Supply (both upper and lower).

 The Main Drive Assembly (MDA) is not required to be removed to gain access to

-Electrical tape can be applied in order to act as a noise dampener.
+Three or four layers of electrical tape can be applied in order to act as a replacement noise dampener.
 It is also recommended as to eliminate the magnetic charge that could build up when the solenoid arm strikes the base.

 The solenoid is not always the issue.
 If the sponge is intact, and it does not stick, the Fuser Drive Assembly may very well be the issue.
-The solenoid is not an available part, nor does it have a part number.
+The part number for the Fuser Drive Assembly solenoid is RK2-0950.

 The Fuser Drive Assembly part numbers are as follows: